Why Quality Over Quantity Matters in Your Job Applications

-In this article, we explain why quality over quantity matters in the job search with suggestions for refining your application strategy.
+In this article, we explain why quality over quantity matters in your job applications, with suggestions for refining your application strategy.

 How to submit quality job applications